Make a Third-Party Claim to Controlled Goods CPR 85.4

 template

-Your goods become "bound" when you are given a Notice of Enforcement, or in the case of a High Court Writ - when the bailiff is instructed.
+Your possessions are considered "bound" upon receipt of a Notice of Enforcement or, in the instance of a High Court Writ, when the bailiff is authorized to act.

-If you were not given a notice of Enforcement and the debt recovered is NOT a High Court writ, the goods are not bound.
+If you have not received a Notice of Enforcement and the debt recovery does not involve a High Court writ, your goods are not bound..

 The Law: